 Unfortunately, many of our bird populations are declining.
-For example, according to Audubon Pennsylvania, the Wood Thrush population has declined 62% since 1967, due largely to loss of healthy woodland habitat.
+For example, according to Audubon Pennsylvania, the Wood Thrush population has declined 62% since 1967.
+This is due largely to a loss of healthy woodland habitat.

-So what can we do to reverse this trend?
+What can we do to reverse this trend?
 The answer is not a difficult one.
-All living things need three elements to survive; shelter, food, and water, and we can provide all of these with a well landscaped property.
+All living things need three elements to survive; shelter, food, and water.
+We can provide all of these with a well landscaped property.

 First, let’s discuss shelter.
-For most birds in our area, a mix of evergreen and deciduous trees and shrubs is all you need to provide shelter, and the more the better.
-Large expanses of lawn, with a few other plants on the property, will not provide nearly as much habitat as properties with deep borders or wooded property lines.
-Many different birds will visit your property given richly planted areas.
+For most birds in our area, a mix of evergreen and deciduous trees and shrubs is all you need to provide shelter.
+And the more the better.
+Large expanses of lawn will not provide as much habitat for birds as properties with deep borders or wooded property lines.
+And many different bird species will visit your property given richly planted areas.

 In contrast to the Wood Thrush which requires wooded areas, there are also a few bird species, such as the Eastern Meadowlark, that nest in tall grassy areas on the ground.
 If you are lucky enough to have a large property, a meadow could be the answer for you.
-Just remember, if you plan to have a meadow, it is important that your annual mowing takes place when these birds are not nesting.
+Just remember, it is important that your annual meadow mowing takes place when these birds are not nesting.

 Along with shelter and food, birds need water.
-A simple bird bath, placed near some shrubs will attract birds to your yard, and provide a great spot for you to watch these invited guests.
-Better yet, a water feature with a small fountain can be a focal point in your garden, as it also attracts birds with the trickling sound of water.
+A simple bird bath will attract birds to your yard and provide a great spot for you to watch these invited guests.
+Better yet, a small fountain can be a focal point in your garden and it also attracts birds with the trickling sound of water.
 You will enjoy hours of watching birds splash in the fountain.

-You may already have some birds on your property this spring, but by providing abundant shelter, food for adults and their young, and a constant source of water, you will be surprised at the number of different birds that continue to arrive in your yard.
+You may already have some birds on your property this spring, but by providing abundant shelter, food for adults and their young, and a constant source of water, you will be surprised at the number of different bird species that arrive in your yard.
 All that’s left to do now is get a good pair of binoculars!